CAWSCIT/burner/srs-1.0.0.md

 - [x] Current location (So far no support for combining this with the other parameters exist in the backend)

+Upon searching the user will be presented with the results containing the meetings that match their search.
+The results will display the meeting name, description, day, time, tags, address and an embedded Google map (which they can easily click to open Google Maps).

 A user will be able to find the contact details for the area they are in.
-This included hotline, email.
+This included hotline and email.
 *Discussion: How do we figure out what area a user is located in?*

 A user should also be able to send suggestions and or bug reports to the app dev team.
 This will be implemented by leeting users send an email to `itcommittee@ca.org` (or another similar email).
 This can be as simple as leeting the user click on something that opens their own mail client.